PerryS02/PortfolioSite/content/authors/admin/_index.md

 # - Visitors
 ---

 Perry Sykes is currently a senior at Transylvania University studying Computer Science.
-Completed courses include Software Engineering, Data Structures, Discrete Mathematics, Robotics, Operating Systems, and Computer Graphics.
+Completed courses include Software Engineering, Data Structures, Discrete Mathematics, Robotics, Operating Systems, Machine Intelligence, and Computer Graphics.
 He has worked as a Senior Student Web Developer at Wofford College in the Information Management Department.